Protocentral/Pulse/README.md

 **Note:** This directory appears as "Processing" on Windows/Mac, and goes by the name "Sketchbook" on Linux.
 Create a subdirectory by name "libraries" if one doesn't exist already.

  d.
-From the above mentioned "AFE4400_Oximeter-master" directory Copy/Move the contents of the Pulse-master/Processing/ces_view_oximeter folder to the Processing sketchbook directory which is also mentioned above (Locate the Processing sketchbook)
+From the above mentioned "Pulse" directory Copy/Move the contents of the Pulse-master/Processing/ces_view_oximeter folder to the Processing sketchbook directory which is also mentioned above (Locate the Processing sketchbook)

  e.
 Finally, copy the G4P directories from Pulse-master\Processing\libraries and paste them into the libraries directory of your Processing sketchbook.